-- 1. General - The sport in which the student participates must be a category 1 or category 2 top-level sports as determined by NOC\NSF (for a list of Category 1 and 2: www.nocnsf.nl).
+- 1. General - The sport in which the Dutch student participates must be a category 1 or category 2 top-level sports as determined by NOCNSF (for a list of Category 1 and 2: www.nocnsf.nl).
+A similar level applies to international athletes.
 Please note: exceptions may be granted for sports with a specific link to the University of Twente. - The time investment must per week include at least 10 hours training and/or at least 4 sport-specific (team) training sessions (not including travel time). - 2.
-There are 2 categories with the following criteria:

-- Category 1:

-- Athletes recognized by the NOC\NSF who hold an A-, HP- or B-status; - Athletes who compete at the highest international senior level; - Athletes who compete at the highest international junior level;

-- Category 2:
+There are 2 categories with the following criteria: - Category 1: - Dutch athletes recognized by the NOCNSF who hold an A-, HP- or B-status or an international athlete with the similar level; - · Athletes who compete at the highest international senior level; - Athletes who compete at the highest international junior level; - Category 2: